gsu-protocol/oracles/README.md

 Relays monitor the broadcast messages, check for liveness, and homogenize the pricing data and signatures into a single ethereum transaction to be posted to the on-chain oracles.

+### Configuration Files
+The sample generic configurtion file are present in `./systemd/` folder.

 ## Install with Nix